aini9027/f1-analytics-portfolio/PROJECT_LOG.md

   - Attack/Defense intensity visualizations
   - Corner-by-corner delta analysis
 - Prepare dataset exports for Power BI and set up the race strategy dashboard model.
+-

+Telemetry Interpretation Documentation + README Enhancements

+Date: 7 December 2025

+✔️ Tasks Completed

+Added a full, engineer-level explanation of how to read F1 telemetry plots, including:

+Speed trace interpretation

+Braking zones

+Apex speed analysis

+Corner exit traction reading

+Straight-line performance evaluation

+Speed delta interpretation (HAM – VER)

+Generated a clean, copy-paste-ready Markdown block for the README explaining telemetry concepts.

+Structured the section so it is both technically accurate for race engineers and accessible for recruiters.

+Outlined how telemetry reveals driver strengths, car characteristics, setup differences, and racecraft decisions.

+Clarified the interpretation of:

+Mid-corner rotation

+Braking aggression

+Traction performance

+Aero/drag influences

+Prepared the README to support upcoming telemetry additions such as:

+Corner overlays

+Throttle/brake traces

+Gear usage

+ERS deployment maps

+✔️ Why This Matters

+Telemetry interpretation transforms the project from a “data project” into a genuine motorsport engineering analysis.

+Recruiters (both data and motorsport roles) can now understand:

+What telemetry means

+How to read the visuals

+Why this analysis is valuable

+Adds a strong educational component to the portfolio, showing:

+Communication skills

+Domain understanding

+Race engineering insight

+Bridges the gap between raw data and actionable racing insights—exactly what F1 teams expect.

+✔️ Files Updated

+README.md (telemetry interpretation section prepared)

+(Pending upload) docs/how_to_read_telemetry.md if you choose to add it

+📌 Next Steps

+Add corner labels (Turn 1–18) to telemetry plots

+Extend telemetry analysis with:

+Brake trace

+Throttle trace

+Gear usage overlay

+Integrate telemetry into the “Driver Scouting Scorecard”

+Finalize and upload Notebook 4 after adding these insights

 ---